finnjenn/knowYourTypeV2/README.md

   <li>HTML
   <li>CSS
   <li>Javscript
+  <li>Bootstrap
 </ul>

 <h2>Usage</h2>
 Simply clone the project and open using the index.html file or open the live site with <a href="https://finnjenn.github.io/knowYourTypeV2/">Github Pages</a>

+Click the Get Started button and choose your settings ( it is recommended to leave the default settings to start )

+You can either leave the settings default to practice against/use a wide range of pokemon types or you can use the checkboxes to select specific types you would like to practice against/use.

+Click the Fight button to start practicing